-According to the Capital Improvements Element of the 2030 Comprehensive Plan, the site is located within the "Suburban Area" of the City.
+According to the Capital Improvements Element of the 2030 Comprehensive Plan, the site is located within the "Suburban Development Area" of the City.
+The applicant is proposing development of commercial uses in the CGC Future Land Use Category so school capacity will not be impacted by the proposed land use amendment.